ChristopherWebster/linux/README.md

 A Simple Shell Script that accepts Arguments and Flags.

-This project is a useful base for writing production Unix Shall scripts.
+This project is a useful base for writing production Unix shell scripts.